Investigating and Designing for Trust in AI-powered Code Generation Tools: Study 2: How to support developers to evaluate the trustworthiness of AI tools?

-Interestingly, although we did not explicitly design the control settings for the purpose of informing users' expectations, developers thought that the control mechanisms allowed them to develop more concrete expectations of what Copilot can and cannot do.
-For example, D5 thought that seeing all possibilities to control is almost like interactive documentation for copilot functionalities that shows the full capacity of Copilot.
-D12 thought that the control panel is especially helpful in project initialization because it allows them to have ``\textit{concrete expectations of what is going to happen},'' such as ``\textit{how many lines of code there will be in suggestions}.''
+Interestingly, although we did not explicitly design the control mechanisms to inform users' expectations of AI's abilities, developers thought the control mechanisms allowed them to develop more concrete expectations of what AI can and cannot do.
+For example, P5 thought that seeing all possibilities to control is almost like interactive documentation for the AI tools' functionalities, showing the full capacity of AI tools.
+P12 thought that the control panel is especially helpful in project initialization because it allows them to have ``\textit{concrete expectations of what is going to happen},'' such as ``\textit{how many lines of code there will be in suggestions}.''
 Others imagined experimenting with functionalities using the controls to understand the strengths and limitations of Copilot in more targeted ways.
-For example, D7 imagined themselves to ``\textit{turn off everything and see what each function does and see which functions are more helpful},'' which allowed them to have ``\textit{the full scope of what Copilot does}.''
+For example, P7 imagined themselves to ``\textit{turn off everything and see what each function does and see which functions are more helpful},'' which allowed them to have ``\textit{the full scope of what Copilot does}.''

-At the same time, developers expressed concern that ``too much'' control could be a burden for users.
-For example, D5 expressed doubts about the usefulness of the context slider due to its high interaction cost: ``\textit{if I start spending a bunch of time managing what context it has that the utility starts dropping because I'm investing more time than am I getting anything more out of it}.''
-The choice of what type of controls to grant users and how to foreshadow their impact on AI behaviors also needs careful considerations.
-A few developers were confused about some of the current designs, and hoped to see more examples in action and ``\textit{visual cues for what this looks in the editor}'' (D5) or ``\textit{examples like how the code will be different, like turning it on and off}'' (D7), on top of the textual description of the control mechanisms.
-D10 also thought the presets could be helpful, ``\textit{especially for someone who has no idea about all these customization settings.}
+At the same time, developers expressed concern that too much control could be a burden for users.
+For example, P5 expressed doubts about the usefulness of the context slider due to its high interaction cost: ``\textit{if I start spending a bunch of time managing what context it has that the utility starts dropping because I'm investing more time than am I getting anything more out of it}.''
+The choice of what type of controls to grant users and how to foreshadow their impact on AI behaviors also needs careful consideration.
+A few developers were confused about some of the current designs, and hoped to see more examples in action and ``\textit{visual cues for what this looks in the editor}'' (P5) or ``\textit{examples like how the code will be different, like turning it on and off}'' (P7), on top of the textual description of the control mechanisms.
+P10 also thought the presets could be helpful, ``\textit{especially for someone who has no idea about all these customization settings.}